 It doesn’t have much power, so don’t expect to be able to cruise on the freeway all day comfortably.
 The 230L was only available for 2 years and then discontinued due to not enough demand.

 The CRF250L is a very popular dual sport and lightweight adventure bike.
-It was sold from 2012-2020 until Honda updated it to the 300cc version.
+It’s the latest Honda 250 street legal dual sport bike, and was made from 2013-2020 until they updated it to the 300cc model version, which I’ll cover in a minute.

 The XR650R was THE Baja dirt bike for racing long distance off-road at high speeds.
 Compared to modern dual sport bikes, it’s a little bit heavy and it lacks an electric start, but it has plenty of torque.